 The Best Travel Backpacks Review

 Travel backpacks come in all shapes, sizes, and styles.
 Cutting through the noise, we researched more than 60 models, choosing 11 of the best for hands-on testing.
 Our experts are all sick with the travel bug, so these packs trotted the globe for months by land, sea, and air.
 Whether you're hopping the state line or an entire ocean, our testers analyzed how well each pack gets the job done.
-We analyzed comfort everywhere from the airport to the hiking trail, while judging how well each packed while still maintaining accessibility.
+We examined comfort everywhere from the airport to the hiking trail, while judging how well each packed while still maintaining accessibility.
 Plus, our experts analyzed durability while keeping track of the features they like and the ones that fell short.
-Compiling all of this info, our review helps you take on the daunting task of finding the travel backpack that suits your travel style the best.
+Compiling all of this info, we help you take on the daunting task of finding the model that suits your travel style the best.

 Read the full review below >